Giro d'Italia: Israel to host 2018 'Big Start'

 Cycling legend Alberto Contador, who won both the Tour de France and the Giro d'Italia twice, encouraged cycling fans to attend the race.

-"I have already visited Israel and Jerusalem in 2012," said Contador, "so I know how this will be an exceptional Giro and a great opportunity for the people.
+"I have already visited Israel and Jerusalem in 2012," said Contador.
+"So I know how this will be an exceptional Giro and a great opportunity for the people.

 "I encourage everyone to go on the streets to watch the race live and experience the great emotions that only the Giro can give.
-For me it is an incredible race with special fans; in the three years I raced the Giro I rode every day with a smile on my face."
+For me, it is an incredible race with special fans; in the three years I raced the Giro I rode every day with a smile on my face."

 Dutchman Tom Dumoulin won the 100th edition of the Giro d'Italia.